mrkeuz/vlcsync/README.md

 - [vlc](https://www.videolan.org/vlc/index.ru.html)
     - There is a [netsync](https://wiki.videolan.org/Documentation:Modules/netsync/) but seem only master-slave (tried, but not working by some reeason)
     - Open additional media.
-Seems feature broken in vlc 3 (also afaik limited only 2 instances)
+Seems feature broken in vlc 3 (also afaik limited only 2 streams)
 - [Syncplay](https://github.com/Syncplay/syncplay) - very promised, but little [complicated](https://github.com/Syncplay/syncplay/discussions/463) for my case
 - [bino](https://bino3d.org/) - working, buy very strange controls, file dialog not working and only fullscreen
 - [gridplayer](https://github.com/vzhd1701/gridplayer) - low fps by some reason